JetBrains/Qodana/topics/qodana-yaml.md

 In this example, the `empty` profile, which contains no inspections, is specified, and the `SomeInspectionId` inspection is explicitly included in the analysis scope for the `tools` directory.
-As a result, only the analysis performed by the `SomeInspectionId` inspection the `tools` directory contents will be included in the %product% run.
+As a result, only the analysis performed by the `SomeInspectionId` inspection the `tools` directory contents will be included in the %product% analysis scope.

 ```yaml
   profile: